 That isn’t to say that black wasps don’t pack a painful sting!
 While it’s relatively uncommon for humans to get stung by one of these solitary wasps, it can be extremely painful if you are.
 Black wasp stings rarely involve any swelling; however, if you’re allergic to bees and other stinging insects, you are likely to be equally vulnerable to a black wasp sting.
 If you receive a sting and begin to experience symptoms of anaphylaxis, contact a medical professional immediately.

-A key difference between black wasps and their relatives are in the nests they make.
+A key difference between black wasps and their relatives is in the nests they make.
 While most wasps create straw-colored, papery nests, which may be found in trees or underneath the eaves of your home, black wasps are burrowers.
 As solitary insects, black wasps are unlikely to be found in groups; instead, you’ll probably see individual wasps buzzing around near the ground.
 Most likely, there’s a burrow located near where you see the insects.
 The entrance will appear as a simple hole in the ground.

 Under normal circumstances, if you see a black wasp, you don’t need to do anything.
 Unlike more aggressive species, such as hornets, black wasps generally keep to themselves.
 You’re unlikely to have anything to fear from them (unless you’re a grasshopper).
 Of course, this may not be true if a black wasp has moved in near your home.